 Also be prepared to track and report on your initiatives.
 It may be easier to sell this as an experiment than a proven outcome.
 For example, you can say: “Let’s try it – the evidence indicates it will help – we can track it and report on whether or not it does and we will know for next time.”

 Often HR tries to justify activities based on the intangible benefits, but it is hard to prove them to hard-nosed, numbers-only executives who are rewarded on tangibles.
 In order to win support for your programs, you must use credible data to make your case, and then report back on results in the language of the business.

-This may sound as difficult as trying to pull off a back handspring on the balance beam, but with a solid workforce intelligence solution, winning gold in data-driven HR becomes a piece of cake.
+This may sound as difficult as trying to pull off a back handspring on the balance beam, but with a solid people analytics solution, winning gold in data-driven HR becomes a piece of cake.